rickardl/lambda-cloudfront-proxy/README.md

 This solution allows leveraging CDN caching, keeping both versions of content in the cache, and removes the need for the application to know about or support the behavior of Canary Deployments.

-This could either be directly set by a Cookie, or a query parameter, such as https://service.telia.io?release=1.0.0-h32434a-201905151232-rickard-test, which would serve the contents of the folder `/1.0.0-h32434a-201905151232-rickard-test`in the S3 Bucket, togehter with a compatible on `/api/` using either Headers or URL-rewrite.
+This could either be directly set by a Cookie, or a query parameter, such as <https://service.telia.io?release=1.0.0-h32434a-201905151232-rickard-test>, which would serve the contents of the folder `/1.0.0-h32434a-201905151232-rickard-test`in the S3 Bucket, together with a compatible on `/api/` using either Headers or URL-rewrite.

 ## Installation

-Use the package manager [yarn](https://yarnpkg.com/en/) to install all the depedencies of `lambda-cloudfront-proxy`.
+Use the package manager [yarn](https://yarnpkg.com/en/) to install all the dependencies of `lambda-cloudfront-proxy`.

 ```bash
 make install